top of page

 8:00 PM

-Certain Jessie would remain asleep, Susan untied the restraints.
-She slowly stood up and stretched before walking over to the door.
+Feeling certain Jessie would remain asleep now, Susan untied the restraints.
+Slowly standing up, she stretched before walking over to the door.
 She pulled it open but hesitated in the entryway to take one last look at her patient.
-Once she confirmed that Jessie had not stirred, remaining boneless and deeply asleep, she beamed happily and quietly closed the door.
+Once she confirmed Jessie had not stirred, remaining boneless and deeply asleep, she beamed happily and slipped through the opening, closing the door quietly behind her.

 CHAPTER THREE

 Jessie stared out her window without registering what she saw until a welcome object caught her attention.
-It was the branch of a large live oak tree just barely within her view.
+It was the branch of a large live oak tree, just barely within her view.
 She stared delightedly at the beautiful old tree; her problems forgotten for the moment.
-Her tension eased as she watched the new leaves ripple in the gentle morning breeze.
+Her tension eased as she watched green leaves ripple in the gentle morning breeze.

-Then last night's events flooded back to her.
-She checked her hands, surprised to see them free.
-Hadn't the doctors tied them to her bedframe?
+Then last night’s events flooded back to her.
+She checked her hands, surprised to find them free.
+Hadn’t the doctors tied them to her bed frame?
 No, she recalled suddenly.
 Someone came in and sat with me.
 That nice person must have freed my wrists before leaving.
 Good.
 She wanted to get closer to that tree.
 Something in her knew that being near trees always made her feel better.

 She hesitated at that thought.
 Now how can I know how comforting trees are to me and yet not be able to remember my name?
 This conundrum made her uncomfortable, so she let the matter drop.

-The ache reminded her about something else the doctors had told her.
+The ache reminded her of something else the doctors had told her.
 Something about broken ribs, other internal injuries, and contusions.
 She closely examined her arms.
-She carefully twisting around to try and see as much of her back as she could.
-On her shoulders, she found more of those bruises they'd mentioned, as well as the tips of some deep lacerations.
+She carefully twisted around to try and see as much of her back as she could.
+On her shoulders, she found more of those bruises they’d mentioned, as well as the tips of some deep lacerations.

 From a constant, dull, stinging ache radiating from her back and around to her ribs, she knew she’d been hurt there too, and badly.
 No wonder she was in the hospital!
 All things considered, maybe it was a good thing that she didn’t remember how she became so injured.